How to Start a Business in North Carolina

 • Creating a budget for advertising and other promotional tools, including the types of media to use when advertising (radio, television, print, digital)

-If you need additional funds, there are a number of business funding options available for businesses in North Carolina:
+If you need additional funds, there are a number of startup funding options available for businesses in North Carolina:

 • Banks and credit unions: Look for small business loans, lines of credit, and/or a business credit card